Chemical formula: C₁₉H₁₈ClN₃O₅S Molecular mass: 435.881 g/mol PubChem compound: 9875401

 If it is desired to test the pharmacodynamic effects of warfarin during the conversion period, INR measurement can be used at the Ctrough of rivaroxaban (24 hours after the previous intake of rivaroxaban) as this test is minimally affected by rivaroxaban at this time point.
 No pharmacokinetic interaction was observed between warfarin and rivaroxaban.

 To reduce the potential risk of bleeding associated with the concurrent use of rivaroxaban and neuraxial (epidural/spinal) anaesthesia or spinal puncture, consider the pharmacokinetic profile of rivaroxaban.
 Placement or removal of an epidural catheter or lumbar puncture is best performed when the anticoagulant effect of rivaroxaban is estimated to be low.
-However, the exact timing to reach a sufficiently low anticoagulant effect in each patient is not known.
-Platelet aggregation inhibitors should be discontinued as suggested by the manufacturer’s prescribing information.
+However, the exact timing to reach a sufficiently low anticoagulant effect in each patient is not known and should be weighed against the urgency of a diagnostic procedure.

-As with other antithrombotics, rivaroxaban is not recommended in patients with an increased bleeding risk such as vascular retinopathy.
+As with other antithrombotics, rivaroxaban is not recommended in patients with an increased bleeding risk such as:

 Safety and efficacy of rivaroxaban have not been established in breast-feeding women.
 Data from animals indicate that rivaroxaban is secreted into milk.
 Therefore rivaroxaban is contraindicated during breast-feeding.
 A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from therapy.